Midknightsnack/how-to-html/README.md

 ## Project Description
-This project, how-to-html, is a compilation of certain things you can code in html.
+This project, How-To-HTML, is a compilation of certain things you can code in HTML.
 Whether it's making images move or making a login page, it can be coded using HTML.
 The problem is knowing how to do it, which is where this open source project might come in handy.

 ## Languages
 * HTML